 - Some dive computers also have dot matrix screens which allow the divers to play games at decompression and safety stops (just to pass the time if they want)

-How to Select a Dive Computer
+How to Select the Best Dive Computer Watch

 First and foremost, you need to determine your level of experience in diving as that is the best step to begin the dive watch selection process.

 Before moving forward on selecting a dive watch, you must consider your budget as well.
 Feel free to invest in a good dive watch because it will surely be worth the money in the long term.

 However, if you are someone who is venturing into professional diving just now, then you can go for the beginner level watches and computers that offer good durability and advanced features being economical at the same time.

 The next important feature that must be considered while selecting a dive computer watch is the screen display.
 Any diver would never be able to gauge the depth, time and other necessary calculations under the water if the screen of the watch is not readable enough.

 So make sure that the dive watch must possess the feature of good readability even when the mask is on.
 So what makes the screen of a dive watch readable?
-Back lit display, wide angle color screen and bigger digits!
+Back lit display, wide angle color screen and bigger digits.

-4. Check for Nitrox Compatibility
+4. Check For Nitrox Compatibility

 A dive watch including nitrox helps the diver to choose the level of nitrox for diving.
 It also regulates the depth limit and the time of decompression according to the percentage of nitrox used during the dive.
 All the reviewed dive computers here have nitrox compatibility.

-5. A Data Transferring Option is an Added Bonus
+5. A Data Transferring Option Is An Added Bonus

-Divers can connect their computer watches with the regular computers and transfer all the data of their dives so that they can maintain a record of all the previous and future dives.
+Divers can connect their computer watches with desktop of laptop computers and transfer all the data from their dives so that they can maintain a record of all their previous and future dives.

 The data transfer system that is incorporated in the dive watch saves the dives in the form of graphs which shows the depth of the dive and the total time of each dive.

 6. Digital Compass